 At this stage, you’re probably not making formal “grants” — you’re splitting equity among co-founders.
 Anyone joining now is essentially a co-founder, whether you call them that or not.

 Non-founder early contributors might receive 1-5% depending on their role and commitment level.
 Cash compensation is minimal or zero.
 The equity reflects the extreme risk.
+For SaaS founders specifically, the first non-founding hire deserves careful thought — the equity structure for a first SaaS hire covers the ranges, vesting considerations, and common mistakes unique to that situation.

 Seed (Post-First Fundraise)